flare-foundation/docs/docs/tutorials/delegation-faq/README.md

 ### How do I delegate my WSGB vote power?

 wSGB.
 Delegation is done differently, depending on the wallet you use.
-See [wallets](../wallets/ "mention")section for more details.
+See [wallets](../wallets/ "mention") section for more details.

 ### How much vote power should I delegate?